 Another way that you can benefit from the online world to learn your language, is by following an online course or using different apps.

 Be aware of apps like Duolingo, because even if they can be quite handy in terms of teaching you new vocabulary, many come in the Brazilian Portuguese variation of the language.
 Therefore, some things may be different.
 As you might know, the differences are not vast, but you can still find them.

 A good app offering European Portuguese is Memrise.
 This is a great tool as an extra to your classes (online or otherwise).

 Dictionaries are also everywhere in the internet.
 In a previous post I told you all about the advantages of Linguee and other dictionaries.
 They can really help you further your studies.
 Do not only use Google Translator for everything – while Google Translator is good for translating simple words, it often translates into Brazilian Portuguese, which can be tricky if you are translating bigger sentences.

 ONLINE LANGUAGE COURSES REVIEW

 If you want, you can also find courses online, as I have already mentioned.
 A very good one if you are more of a “learning by doing” kind of person (or in this case a “learner by listening”) is The Mimic Method.
 This innovative method concentrates in the pronunciation of the language.

 Another option would be to try a more traditional (but still innovative and fun!) kind of course, like the one I am developing.
-Right now I have level A1 for beginners and I am currently creating the next levels.
+Right now I have level A1-B2 for beginners and upper-intermediate students and I am currently creating the next levels.
 In this course, you can learn about grammar, vocabulary, speaking and writing.
 You will see me speaking and giving you a lecture about different topics that hopefully will help you reach fluency in Portuguese.